rifas-cabi/rifas-cabi/README.md

 - 👋 Hi, I’m Rafael Cabaço
-- 🌱 I’m currently finishing my degree on Computers Science Engineering in Portugal, at the IPPortalegre to be more precise.
+- 🌱 I graduated on Computers Science Engineering in Portugal, at the IPPortalegre to be more precise.

 <!---
 rifasCabi/rifasCabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.